Analyzing TDCX (TDCX) and Its Peers

 TDCX (NYSE:TDCX – Get Rating) is one of 78 publicly-traded companies in the “Computer integrated systems design” industry, but how does it compare to its peers?
-We will compare TDCX to similar companies based on the strength of its dividends, valuation, profitability, institutional ownership, risk, analyst recommendations and earnings.
+We will compare TDCX to similar businesses based on the strength of its analyst recommendations, valuation, risk, institutional ownership, dividends, earnings and profitability.

 Profitability